-Classes will have parties on the last day of school before Winter Break.
-Challenger will provide fun activities and treats, so please do not send food or gifts to this in-class, student-only event.
+Classes will have Christmas celebrations on the last day of school before Winter Break.
+Challenger will provide fun and safe activities and treats, so please do not send food or gifts to this in-class, student-only event.

-Challenger School will not be in session from December 23–January 3.
-Please make alternate arrangements for child care during these two weeks.
+Challenger School will not be in session from December 21–January 1.
 We hope that you and your children enjoy this family time, and we wish you the best in the new year!

 In order to ensure that your child retains the skills she is learning in class, try these activities together over Winter Break:

 Watch educational DVDs like Challenger Phonics Fun with your child (available at your campus or online at LearningCrew.org).
 The kit makes a terrific Christmas gift!
 Sing along with the songs.
 As you watch, ask questions about letters, sounds, and blending.

 Play counting games.
 Ask your child to count the cookies on a plate or presents under the tree.
 While you’re in the car, say, “Can you find eight houses that are decorated for the holidays?” or look at a calendar and ask, “How many days are left in this year?”
 Three-year-olds are learning to count to 20, and four-year-olds can handle even larger numbers.